RealOrangeOne/theorangeone.net/content/posts/docker-in-lxc.md

 And of course, that's to say nothing of the reduced overhead.
 Virtualizing a whole OS adds a lot of extra layers between the containers running your application and the CPU executing their instructions.
 These layers exist for good reason, they add isolation and allow the VM to be completely different to the host OS.
 But for a docker container, it's probably going to be a Linux-based guest OS anyway, so why not cut out the abstraction layers and benefit from the extra performance.

 I've been running Docker inside LXC for a little under a year now, and it's been absolutely fantastic.
 I have a few separate LXCs running separate Docker instances for things like monitoring (to keep it separate), but my primary "throw-all" LXC has a number of different docker containers with a number of mount points.
-I wrote up [an article]({{<relref "server-2020-proxmox">}}) a few months ago about how exactly [my Proxmox server]({{<relref "server-2020">}}) is setup, which may inspire your next server project.
+I wrote up [a post]({{<relref "server-2020-proxmox">}}) a few months ago about how exactly [my Proxmox server]({{<relref "server-2020">}}) is setup, which may inspire your next server project.